rueter/rueter.github.io/emerald/docs/Rueter2010_Adnominal-person-in-the-morphological-system-of-Erzya_sust261_Disertation-2010-12_PhD.md

 a special 2SG form.

 In conclusion
-The [±KIN] parameter, hypothesized by Šaxmatov in 1910 in his treatise of the Orkino dialect, is still attested in grammar writing of today.
+The [±KIN] parameter, hypothesized by Šaxmatovʺ in 1910 in his treatise of the Orkino dialect, is still attested in grammar writing of today.
 Whereas both 1SG and 2SG marking can be readily associated with indefinite and dialect-form definite declensions, respectively, there are still matters to be researched.
 To what extent can nouns indicating